jacklinke/cfps/current_topics/server_side_is_dead_-_long_live_server_side_(+HTMX).md

 # Server-Side is Dead!
 Long Live Server-Side (+ HTMX)

 ## Abstract / Elevator Pitch (300 characters)

-With no 'standard' approach to front-end other than the built-in templating and so many JS frontend frameworks and tools and options, it's easy to get thrown for a loop.
+With no 'standard' approach to front-end other than the built-in templating and so many JS front-end frameworks and tools and options, it's easy to get thrown for a loop.
 HTMX lets us stick to what django is good at - server-side stuff, mainly - without feeling like we're missing out on modern tools.

 ## Audience Level